| |

 their active growing season outside cymbidiums are heavy feeders.

-Apply nutrients at full strength every watering during
+Apply nutrients at full strength every watering.
+Occasional rain

 program by providing clear water between feedings.
 We